HaolingZHANG/DNASpiderWeb/README.md

 ```

 The capacity approximater is based on the Perron–Frobenius theorem,
-we have proved its applicability for variable-length coding algorithms in the publication (Appendix A).
+we have proved its applicability for variable-length coding algorithms in the Appendix A of our publication.

 Unfortunately, when the observed length (or window length) reaches 8,
 the data capacity will achieve 16.0GB with the data type (integer format),